-As of 2007, one of only three films since the advent of the Best Adapted Screenplay Oscar to win the award without receiving a Best Picture nomination as well.
+As of 2017, one of only three films since the advent of the Best Screenplay Adapted from Another Medium Oscar to win the award without receiving a Best Picture nomination as well.
 The first was The Bad and the Beautiful (1952), the second was Sling Blade (1996).
 See more »

 She was ugly when I brought her.
 I not like her.
 Mr. Jimmy not like her.
 Better you indicate, Mr. David.

 The story of this motion picture is based upon certain, actual events and persons.
 However, some of the characters, incidents and names are fictionized.
 See more »